okoloemeka37/next-laravel-apihelper/README.md

 ```

 ## Authentication
-it dynamically authenticate users using 'authToken' from localhost
+it dynamically authenticate users using 'authToken' from localStorage

 ## Error Handling
 Errors are automatically handled, but you can also customize error messages: